chloequinto/CS115/README.md

 Lab 3 - create a function that determines whether it is possible to create the target sum using values in a list<br />
 Lab 4 - create a function that returns the max vakue, and the list of items that make the value without exceeding the capacity of the knapsack<br />
 Lab 5 - using memoization, create functions that returns the edit distance between two strings, create a function finds the edit distance from a dictionary and the user_input word, spell-checker function <br />
+Lab 6 - create functions: decimal to binary, binary to decimal, counter for binary, decimal to ternary, ternary to decimal <br/>

 ## Operators